 Christmas cocktail party tips

 The stress-free route is to have cold platters already prepared in the fridge.
 Pick a couple of hot (easy to make) items that are prepared when guests arrive.
 Anything that can be picked up and eaten in one bite is ideal.
 Think pigs in a blanket, stuffed mushrooms, devilled eggs, or goat cheese balls rolled in a festive spice mix.
-Charcuterie and cheese boards are always a winner, and whole baked camembert with crackers always looks impressive and are downright delicious.
-For more cocktail party food ideas and a few recipes check out our 11 perfect cocktail party appetizers.
+Charcuterie and cheese boards are always a winner, and whole baked camembert with crackers always looks impressive, and are downright delicious!.
+For more cocktail party food ideas and recipes check out our 11 perfect cocktail party canapés.

 Thirsty for more?
 10 Best Christmas Prosecco Cocktails

 As festive fever hits, the urge to buy every available decoration comes out of hibernation like a rabid grizzly bear.
-Our advice is to keep things festive, but cocktail– party– classy.
-Less is more and a color scheme like all silver or black and gold help bring cohesion to the party.
+Our advice is to keep things festive but cocktail party classy.
+Less is more and a colour scheme like all silver or black and gold help bring cohesion to the party.
 Good lighting is a great way to add a subtle mood and LED Christmas lights are a great budget-friendly solution.
-But if Christmas decorations are your obsession, don’t let us stop you from rigging your entire house with lights that flash in tune to your favorite carols.
+But if Christmas decorations are your obsession, don’t let us stop you from rigging your entire house with lights that flash in tune to your favourite carols.

 With all the streaming services available these days, it’s never been easier to create your own Christmas playlist.
 Our advice is to mix up the Christmas classics with some modern counterparts.
 Try to match the music with the tempo of the evening and you’ll have a winning playlist.
 Just don’t forget to liberally sprinkle in some Mariah Carey here and there.